Current Members: Katharine Blake, Trevor Sharpe, Teresa Casella, Kavus Torabi, Bev Lee Harling, Emmett Elvin

 The band took a hiatus after the release of “Fairytales of Slavery” during which founder member Katharine Blake formed the wildly successful all girl band Mediæval Bæbes who debuted at number 1 in the classical charts with their “Salva Nos” album.

-Miranda Sex Garden then reformed with some new members and released their last album, the aptly named “Carnival of Souls”, featuring the bands swan song “Without Trace”.
+Miranda Sex Garden then reformed with some new members and released their last album, the aptly named “Carnival of Souls”- their most accessible yet explosive album which was widely toured but never formally released.
 The band also contributed a song to a Radiohead tribute entitled “Exit music for a film”.

 After this the Mediæval Bæbes took over as Katharine’s main concern, and MSG fell into a slumber.

 In 2006 Ben Golomstock released a solo album under the name Stories From The Moon which featured members of Miranda Sex Garden, Mediaeval Baebes, Queen Adreena, Colt, etc. which highly reprized the traditional MSG sound.

 In 2007 Katharine Blake released her first solo album, “Midnight Flower”, and In March 2009 Jocelyn West released her solo album, “Salt Bird”.

 2022 saw a MSG reunion - the band have returned for their first public performance since 2000 - on July 28th, at the 100 club, London.
 The line-up consisted of original members from Carnival of Souls time.
 Led by Katharine Blake (vocals) and with Trevor Sharpe on drums, Teresa Casella on bass and Mike Servent on keyboards.
 Tragically, founding guitarist Ben Golomstock died in 2018, but his sound lives on through Kavus Torabi (Cardiacs, Gong).
 Performer Bev Lee Harling (Mediaeval Baebes) completed the group.